Frequently Asked Questions

 Only FSC wood guarantees more or less method (a), which is a prerequisite for the assumption of circularity.
 Other than FSC wood originates unfortunately from method (b), often to create agricultural land, which is far from the circularity requirement.
 Note: the negative effect of method (b) is handled in the eco-costs system by (i) the land-use change, based on local loss of biodiversity (ii) the average loss of carbon sequestration of 3.45 kg CO2/ kg wood

 Issue (3) An arbitrary choice has been made in the LCA community: when the life span of a product is shorter than 100 years, the biogenic carbon belongs to the short cycle, and is therefore regarded as circular (the choice of 100 years is related to the predominant choice of the 100 years GWP midpoint tables).
-In this way complex calculation on dynamic systems, and the theory on the ‘delayed pulse’ are avoided.
+In this way complex calculations on dynamic systems, and the theory on the ‘delayed pulse’ are avoided.
 PEF follows this simplification as well, but proposes 300 years, instead of 100 years, as cut-off point.
 The eco-costs / Idemat system proposes 100 years (i.e. wooden beams in buildings are assumed to be there ‘for ever’): in such a case 1.72 kg CO2 per kg dry wood, or 1.51 kg CO2 per kg wood MC 12% should be added for carbon sequestration.

 Note: a detailed analysis on the mass balance for wood and bamboo is provided in (Vogtlander, et al 2014).
 See also the webpage Eco-costs calculations on wood